 If the proposal is approved, the Researcher is free to continue with preparations for the start of the research.

-The committee will give provisional approval if they feel that:
+The committee will give provisional opinion if they feel that:

 - An amendment to the proposal needs to be made

 - Further information on one or a number of aspects to the proposal is needed